The Kitchen Project | History Project | Onlline Food History Course | About Us

 A Guide to Making the Perfect Corned Beef and Cabbage

-Abraham Lincoln’s Innagural Dinner
+Abraham Lincoln’s Inaugural Dinner

 was Corned Beef and Cabbage.